dipanjang7286/facebook_clone_ui/README.md

 ![](Screenshot3.png)
 This is the landing page.
 By clicking the image/video button you can upload image and after hitting enter the image will uploaded.

+## Backend server is running on port no 8080.
+You can find the code on : https://github.com/dipanjang7286/facebook-clone-backend